edamamet/INFR3830-E2-Synchronous-Chat/README.md

 It's using the .NET 9.0 framework and built with sockets.

-> The codebase at the moment is configured to run on the loopback interface, but can be configured to run on other interfaces (wlan0)
+> The codebase is currently configured to run on the loopback interface, but can be configured to run on other interfaces (wlan0)

 # Examples
 ![1](./.github/1.png)